blocher/recruiting/Readme.md

 * Feature option is required and accepts integer ID or string name
 * Outputs string result

+### Relevant Files
+* `app\Console\Commands\CheckCustomerFeature.php` contains the command to check if a customer has access to a feature
+* `app\Console\Commands\MakeAssignments.php` contains the command to load data and assign users to feature groups
+* `app\Customer.php` is the Customer model, the `hasFeature` function allows checking to see if Custer has access to a feature
+* `app\Feature.php` is the Feature model
+* `app\FeatureGroup.php` is the FeatureGroup model
+* `app\FeatureGroups.php` allows you to work with the complete collection of FeatureGroups and manages chance of assignment to a particular group

 ### Notes
 * Data is stored in a sqllite database that is committed to the repo for convenience of this demo only
 * .env is committed to the repo for this demo only